 Great coparenting is something you can learn, practice, and build together.
 Book your first session or schedule a 10-minute intro call below to get started.

 Many clients use HSA or FSA funds to pay for sessions.
-I don't bill insurance directly, but I provide superbills for potential out-of-network reimbursement.
+I do not accept insurance.

 Check out my current availability here.
 Be sure to select the correct time zone.